Rapper Takeoff killed in Houston shooting, media reports | Law-Order

 Rapper Takeoff killed in Houston shooting, media reports

-Takeoff, a member of the rap group Migos, was fatally shot at a party held at a Houston bowling alley early on Tuesday, according to media reports that cited a representative of the artist and law enforcement sources.
+Takeoff, a member of the rap group Migos, was fatally shot and killed at a party held at a Houston bowling alley early on Tuesday, media reports said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)